Welcome to the Onalaska Log Building

 My name is Jack Tipping and with my wife Sharon, we built 9 log buildings on our property in rural Onalaska, Washington (see photos).
 We took the Skip Ellsworth log building class in 1979 and built our log house in 1980, and our log garage in 1981.
 In 2006, 2007, 2008, 2009, 2010, 2011, 2012 (The Saloon), and 2013 (the 'Jail') we constructed one log building each year with trees we planted in 1980.
 We have learned many things during our building that we wished we knew before we built our first building.
 In fact, I would have gladly paid 10 times the tuition price to know some of the things in this class.
 Students frequently mention that the class far exceeded their expectations (perhaps we are not charging enough).

-Our house cost us $20,000 to build, including new appliances, and today it is valued at over $250,000.
+Our house cost us $20,000 to build in 1980, including new appliances, and today it is valued at over $250,000.
 Building our own house allowed me to retire in 2005 at age 52 after working 30 years for Washington State Fish and Wildlife (fish biologist).

 Because we are hands-on oriented and local to the Northwest, we decided to offer a one-day class on log building construction.
 2014 will be our 5th year of teaching this class.
 We have learned many things since taking the class in 1979 and some will save you hundreds of hours of effort and keep your house from being infested with golden bruprestids for decades, like ours is.
 We've had a number of students who had previously taken Skip's class and then took our class due to the hands-on opportunity and they liked it.
 It is one thing to be told about how to lift logs, peel logs and chink but it is another to actually do it.
 The tuition cost is pennies compared to the cost of building, so why not learn all you can before you start.